altr3s/speech_translation/README.md

 # Speech multilanguage Translator on `Python`.
-Product by altr3s.
+Current version 3.9
 The product was created during the development of school projects.
-Python version 3.9.
 Full project in zip file.
 Download, testing, commenting.
 Also u can see demo-video in my repository.
 ---